Bat Yam, PA, United States

 In addition to music, Assaf works as a translator of poetry.
 His translations have been published in “Nifl’ata, an Anthology of LGBT Poetry,” and in the poetry journal “Ho!, Literary Magazine”.
-These publications include translations of the works of Michelangelo Buonarroti, Corrado Govoni, Giuseppe Ungaretti, Giulio Cesare Cortese, Kadia Molodowsky, and Leib Naidus.
+These publications include translations of the works of Michelangelo Buonarroti, Ugo Foscolo, Corrado Govoni, Giuseppe Ungaretti, Giulio Cesare Cortese, Georg Trakl, Kadia Molodowsky, and Leib Naidus.